nfaguirrec/M3C-store/README.md

 ```
 $ git clone https://github.com/nfaguirrec/M3C-store.git
 ```
-This should be the content of the M3C-store directory if previous steps were successful:
+The following should be the content of the M3C-store directory if previous steps were successful:
 ```
 $ cd M3C-store
 $ ls
 develop  master  README.md  utils
 ```

-Finally, to use the database in M3C, you simply have to copy the files in a directory included in the PATH system variable, as for example bin in your home directory:
+### Using the database with M3C

+Finally, to use the database with [M3C](https://github.com/nfaguirrec/M3C) follow the next steps:

+1. Choose the basis set and level of theory:

 ```
 $ cd master/6-311++G.3df.2p/ccsdt
 ```

+2. Choose the parent molecule (e.g. H2C2) and its lowest energy state (in this example H2C2.q0.m1-1.rxyz):

 ```
 $ grep Energy H2C2.q0.m* | sort -k3 -n